estuary/flow/site/docs/concepts/flowctl.md

 flowctl gives you more direct control over the files and directories that comprise your Data Flows.
 You can work with any catalog to which you have [access](../reference/authentication.md), regardless of whether it was created from the command line or in the web app.

-You can also authorize Flow users and roles and generate Typescript modules to write custom transformations for your [derivations](derivations.md) — workflows that aren't yet available in the web app.
+You can also authorize Flow users and roles and generate TypeScript modules to write custom transformations for your [derivations](derivations.md) — workflows that aren't yet available in the web app.

 flowctl is the only Flow binary that you need to work with, so distribution and upgrades are all simple.